DHMorse/oeTesting/README.md

   1. Execute the login command.
   2. Confirm success messages.
   3. Check the database for updated user stats.
+  4. Use the stats command to make sure it's displaying the right data.

 ### 5. **Leaderboard**
 - **Objective**: Verify the leaderboard display.